sidibos/joomla-docker/README.md

 And follow the instructions [here](https://github.com/getyoti/yoti-joomla) to set Yoti up.

 ## Removing docker containers
-Run the following commands to remove docker container:
+Run the following commands to remove docker containers:

 `docker-compose stop` and